At a glance

 As we know, calcium controls muscle contractions and nerve impulses, most symptoms are related to neuromuscular activity and may include:

-Your veterinarian will perform a complete physical examination of your cat and obtain a medical history from you including recent thyroid surgery, a history of kidney disease, is the cat a nursing queen?
+The veterinarian will perform a complete physical examination and obtain a medical history from you including recent thyroid surgery, a history of kidney disease, is the cat a nursing queen?

 - Biochemical profile: This can check calcium, phosphate, BUN, creatinine and albumin levels.
 It may also reveal the cause such as kidney failure or antifreeze poisoning.